newsflex/devs/typescript-style-guide.md

   - All TypeScript files must have a ".ts" or ".tsx" extension.
   - It is OK to separate words with periods or dashes (e.g. `my.view.html`).
   - Angular usually should end the respective class type ie `.component` or `.service` and so on
-  - **All files should end in a new line.** This is necessary for some Unix systems.

 **[top](#table-of-contents)**

 ## Quotes
   - Use single-quotes `''` for all strings, and use double-quotes `""` for strings within strings.